 Ingredient Notes:

-- Xanthan Gum - If your gluten free flour blend doesn’t contain xanthan gum or guar gum, please add 1 teaspoon.
+- Xanthan Gum – If your gluten free flour blend doesnโt contain xanthan gum or guar gum, please add 1 teaspoon.

-- Butter - Please use room-temperature unsalted butter.
+- Butter – Please use unsalted butter.
 If you are dairy-free, you can use a dairy-free butter like Earth Balance.

 Step 1: In a large

+To measure your gluten free flour, I recommend using either the spoon method or leveling method.
+Spoon Method: You can also use a spoon to fill the measuring cup.
+Use a knife to level along the top to remove the extra flour.
 Leveling Method: Put the measuring scoop into the flour and fill.
 Do not pack the flour.
 Use a knife to scrape along the top to remove the extra flour.

 Step 3: Pour your wet ingredients into the dry ingredients.
 Add the funfetti sprinkles if you are making gluten free funfetti hamantaschen cookies.